-In this unit students investigate the workings of the cell from several perspectives.
-Students explore the structure, regulation and rate of biochemical pathways, with reference to photosynthesis and cellular respiration.
-Students apply their knowledge of cellular processes through investigation of a selected case study, data analysis and/or a bioethical issue.
+In this unit, students investigate the workings of the cell from several perspectives.
+Students explore the relationship between nucleic acids and proteins.
+They analyse the structure and function of nucleic acids as information molecules, gene structure and expression, and proteins as a diverse group of functional molecules.
+They also examine the biological consequences of manipulating the DNA molecule and applying biotechnologies.
+Students also explore the regulation and rate of biochemical pathways with reference to photosynthesis and cellular respiration.
+Students apply their knowledge through investigation of a selected case study, data analysis, and/or a bioethical issue.

-- What is the role of nucleic acids and proteins in maintaining life? - How are biomechanical pathways regulated?
+- What is the role of nucleic acids and proteins in maintaining life? - How are biochemical pathways regulated?

-- 1. Analyse the relationship between nucleic acids and proteins, and evaluate how tools and techniques can be used and applied in the manipulation of DNA. - 2.
-Analyse the structure and regulation of biochemical pathways in photosynthesis and cellular respiration, and evaluate how biotechnology can be used to solve problems related to the regulation of biochemical pathways.
+1. Analyse the relationship between nucleic acids and proteins, and evaluate how tools and techniques can be used and applied in the manipulation of DNA.

+2. Analyse the structure and regulation of biochemical pathways in photosynthesis and cellular respiration, and evaluate how biotechnology can be used to solve problems related to the regulation of biochemical pathways.

-How Does Life Change and Respond to Challenges?
+Unit 4 How Does Life Change and Respond to Challenges?